aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 who annoys the others?
 That's I believe the thing we should always care about.
 It's not easy at all, but I have a few thoughts which I would like to share with you.
-Maybe it will help you to be more effective and less annoying :) The post was planed as a post for junior developers.
-Although, I know for sure that many "Senior" developers have no idea about those basic things which I'm going to say now.
+Maybe it will help you to be more effective and less annoying :) The post was planned as a post for junior developers.
+Though, I know for sure that many "Senior" developers have no idea about those basic things which I'm going to say now.
 They just don't care.
-Actually, everything I'm going to say in this post is as simple as washing hands before lunch.
+Actually, everything I'm going to say in this post is as simple as washing your hands before lunch.
 Let's go:

 Ok, first let's remember the problems we all know: